katjad/breakable-auth/README.md

 - LocalStorage
 - History API

 Some notes regarding the authentication: The initial authentication is happening through GitHub Oauth, using the [passport-github](https://github.com/jaredhanson/passport-github) library.
 Instead of using a session, at this step a JWT token is generated which is saved to Localstorage in the browser.
-A middleware function using the Passport JWT strategy can then be used to protect content from unauthorized access.

-Initially I found it a bit tricky to pass the JWT token to the browser and then use it for authentication.
-But with Pug you can pass data into a rendered template.
-So, from the backend you can render a profile page and pass user data and token to it.
+You can pass data to a template when you render it, so we can make the JWT available on the profile page like this:
 ```res.render('profile', {user: user, token: token})```
 On the frontend, a script can then grab the token and store it in LocalStorage.